 Four of the teaching unions which make up the Northern Ireland Teachers' Council have declared industrial action primarily in relation to a pay dispute.
-This includes non-co-operation with ETI.
-Prior to the inspection, the school informed the ETI that none of the staff would be co-operating with the inspectors.
+This includes non-co-operation with the Education and Training Inspectorate (ETI).
+Prior to the inspection, the school informed the ETI that none of the teachers would be co-operating with the inspectors.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
-Therefore, the inspection proceeded and the following limited evaluations are based on the evidence available at the time of the inspection.
+Therefore, the inspection proceeded and the following limited evaluations are based on the evidence as made available at the time of the inspection.